 Animals that suffer from this syndrome experience partial obstruction of the upper airway.
 This obstruction could be caused by one or more abnormalities, including narrowed nostrils (stenotic nares), an elongated soft palate, collapse of the larynx, or an abnormally small (Hypoplastic) trachea.

 While all of these abnormalities can interfere with the airway, stenotic nares (see below) are most commonly seen.
 Be aware as two or more issues can be present.

-TREATMENTCorrecting a soft palate elongation is done at an older age, 6-8 months, unless severe.
+TreatmentCorrecting a soft palate elongation is done at an older age, six to eight months, unless severe.
 This surgery is much more involved, and it carries an anesthetic risk.
 Putting elongated soft palate patients under anesthetics can cause muscle and tissue relaxation, and the heavy throat area can block the animal's airway until standing.
 Tracheal tubes and oxygen are needed until he is standing.

 Siamese cats are considered to have an increased risk of cleft palate, although it is seen in other breeds, as well.

 Drug CauseThe cleft closes between the 21st and 32nd day of gestation.
 Certain drugs given during this time can inhibit closing and cause a cleft palate.
 Known drugs that can cause a cleft palate are Primidone, Griseofulvin, Sulfa antibiotics, and Metronidazole.
 Be sure to use caution when treating a mom, especially until over 40 days pregnant!

 Collapsed TracheaThis is usually an issue with adults rather than puppies.
 This issue usually develops later in life, and the small-to-tiny breed dogs are affected.
 The trachea collapses flat like a soft hose and vibrates when they cough.
 Dogs with a collapsed trachea honk or cough like a goose and repeat the honk many times in a row when excited.
 Cough tabs can help with this coughing.